 In that post I shared about raising her, I mentioned how aggressive and assertive she was as a puppy, but once we stood our ground and taught her that we were alpha, she fell into place and there are times when all it takes is a stern “come here” for her to come walking over, ears down, eyes on you.
 When she knows it’s serious, she listens.
 Of course, when it’s not important, or when she knows it’s not consequential, she’ll be a little shit and nanna-nanna-boo-boo, but when it counts, she’s respectful.

 Last but not least, as she’s matured through puppy-hood, she’s also become exponentially more cuddly.
 In the first year of her life, there was no hope of snuggles.
 She did not care to be up against you, or even pet that much for that matter.
 I had relented to the fact that she just wasn’t a cuddly dog, and I became okay with it.
 But now, there are times when I can’t get her off my lap!
 I think as she’s grown and come to learn that we’re her people and her safe place, she’s become comfortable surrendering and relaxing with us.
 I even have to kick her off the bed some nights because she’s too close!

 I may be biased, but the mix of a heeler and collie is adorable and combines intelligence and energy with extreme loyalty and tons of personality.
-She’s become such a part of our lives, and neither myself nor Shawn can imagine a day or week without her.
+She’s become such a part of my life, and I can’t imagine a day or week without her.
 There’s just nothing like her welcoming and erratic kisses when you get home at the end of a long day!
 She’s a sweetheart, and was worth every frustrated tear I shed raising her.

 Now, onto a few things that, at their worst, can be annoying: